petrsmid/unicredit-connector/README.md

 *Note: Contact me if you need help.
 I programmed the Unicredit API as well as this library.*

 The internet banking of Unicredit offers the possibility to connect to its API from an external program and perform usual banking tasks.
 The feature is called [BusinessNet Connect](http://www.unicreditbank.sk/sk/Firmy/Cash-management/Elektronicke-bankovnictvo/Businessnet-professional) and is available in Unicredit SK, CZ, SI, UA, RO and RU.
-The feature is not publicly offered in all of the countries however the bank provides it if you ask for it.
+The feature may be not publicly offered in all countries however the bank may provide it on your request.
+Countries with official support and documentation: SK, CZ.

 This library was tested against Unicredit SK.